Justify-social/my-project/docs/architecture/system-overview.md

 - **Description**: The core backend logic running as serverless functions on Vercel.
 - **Responsibilities**: Executes API Route handlers (`src/app/api/...`), performs Server-Side Rendering (SSR) or generates static pages for Server Components, interacts with the database and external services, enforces business logic.
-- **Key Interactions**: Responds to API calls from the Client Browser; uses Prisma ORM to interact with the PostgreSQL Database; uses SDKs/APIs to communicate with Clerk, Stripe, Cint, InsightIQ, UploadThing, Resend; potentially enqueues background tasks.
+- **Key Interactions**: Responds to API calls from the Client Browser; uses Prisma ORM to interact with the PostgreSQL Database; uses SDKs/APIs to communicate with Clerk, Stripe, Cint, InsightIQ, Resend; potentially enqueues background tasks.

 ### 3.4.
 PostgreSQL Database (Primary Data Store)